a-b-street/docs/book/src/software/ungap_the_map/plan.md

 - software engineers
   - A/B Street is both very broadly-scoped (and so just needs lots of help implementing) and tackles some very difficult problems requiring deep focus
-  - Rust is a newer language and intimidates beginners, but... arguably we need help of people very comfortable with programming, so this is fine.
-It's a tough project for a beginner to contribute to, from experience with open source volunteers.
+  - Because of this and the use of Rust, a programming language that has an initial learning curve, it's a difficult project for beginners to contribute to.

 A single person may be able to serve multiple roles -- for instance, visual designer, product management, and UX.
 Or a UX designer who can help with